maaikejv/group8/Pages/Assignment 4.md

 <img src="stijn-4fQAMZNaGUo-unsplash.jpg" alt="Public transport Amsterdam">

 ## Transport and the Amsterdam Paralympics
-On this page, we propose a suitable route for the canal smimming event in Amsterdam.
-The route will be 5km and also a suitable location for the Event Headquarters will be proposed.
+On this page, we propose a suitable start point, finish point and route for the canal smimming event in Amsterdam.
+The route will be 5km and also a suitable, central location for the Event Headquarters will be determined.
+Available and suitable tram and bus connections for the visitors are mapped.
+Finally, it is found that there are countless cafes and restaurants nearby for visitors.
+Below you will find all findings mapped out.

-### Conclusions and recommendations
- text text

 ### Data used
 With the following link, you can download the file we used for this assignment
 <a href="files/TRAMMETRO_PUNTEN_2022.csv" download="TRAMMETRO_PUNTEN_2022.csv">Download CSV Trams and Metro's Amsterdam</a>